mohsen1/mohsen1.github.io/_posts/2015-07-30-non-blocking-async-json-parse.markdown

 {% endhighlight %}

-The async method is about 2x slower but her, it's async and using it blocked the UI for less than a millisecond!
+The async method is about 2x slower but hey, it's async and using it blocked the UI for less than a millisecond!

 ### Conclusion
 I'll experiment with this and if it made sense I'll make a package and publish it.
 I hope JavaScript or DOM provides native non-blocking JSON APIs so we don't have to do hacks like this.
 With `async/await` in ES7(ES2016) working with async methods are much easier so we should have async JSON APIs as well.